pmcculler/sd-dynamic-javascript/README.md

 * Dynamic Javascript prompts runs before Dynamic Prompts, so you can create dynamic prompt material with Javascript.
 * Code blocks are demarcated by '%%' at the beginning and end. - if that doesn't work for you let me know.
 * *  e.g. %% console.log(hello world); %%
 * Whatever your Javascript returns is what the code block is replaced with.
 If you return nothing, the code is evaluated but only empty space replaces the code block in the prompt.
+If you're disappointed by this let me know.
 * Positive prompts are evaluated first, then negative prompts.
 * Evaluation in each prompt is done in one pass from beginning to end.
 * Context for variables is shared among embeddings and between positive and negative prompts (though because of order of exaluation, as mentioned above, it's one-way.)